Harshavignyan/FootBall/README.md

 - **User Authentication**: Allows admins and users to sign up, log in, and manage sessions.
 - **Theme Toggle**: Switch between light and dark modes using a toggle button, powered by Context API and Bootstrap styles.

+### Reusable Components

+To enhance maintainability and ensure consistency, several reusable components have been introduced:
+- **InputField**: A general-purpose input field component for text inputs, including form labels and error messages.
+- **PasswordField**: A specialized component for password fields with a visibility toggle for improved user experience.

+These components help in maintaining a consistent look and feel across different forms and simplify updates and maintenance.

 ## Features

 - Real-time score updates using WebSocket.